surf-ori/dutch-sources/README.md

 ## Troubleshooting
 - **401/403 errors**: Confirm your OpenAIRE client is authorised for the Graph APIs and the `.env` values are correct.
 - **Token expiry**: The notebook caches the token and refreshes it automatically when needed.
 Restart the kernel if issues persist.
 - **Baseline download errors**: Ensure the Google Sheet URL remains published.
-If network access is blocked, download the file manually and drop it into the repo as `nl_orgs_baseline.xslx`.
+If network access is blocked, download the file manually and drop it into `data/nl_orgs_baseline.xlsx`.

 ## Contributing
 Feel free to open issues or pull requests with improvements, extra analyses, or automation ideas.
-When updating dependencies, please reflect the changes in `requirements.txt` and note any new setup steps here.
+When updating dependencies, document any new setup steps here.